vilmarjet/global_maxKcut/README.md

 ## Application designed for Unix systems, only.

-Let <global_maxkcut> be the path folder of where you saved the this project.
+Let <global_maxkcut> be the path folder of where you saved this project.

 The following are steps to build, personallyze and execute the application.
 ### 1) MOSEK: